soulhotel/yor-ytdlp/README.md

 ## Your very own YT-DLP Tool

-This script simplifies the use of yt-dlp, when the User often desires multiple different outputs.
-It does this through its user-friendly "menu's" that guide the user with simple 1-2-3 steps.
-By guiding the user through commonly requested options with clear prompts, this script makes yt-dlp become minimal effort.
+This script simplifies the use of yt-dlp for scenarios where the User often desires multiple different outputs.
+It does so through its user-friendly "menu's" that guide the user with simple 1-2-3 steps.
+By guiding the user through commonly requested options with clear prompts, this script makes using yt-dlp a minimal effort task for the typical entry-level power user.

-Also its lightweight (7.4kb) compared to the alternative of GUI applications that could exceed 100mb (like electron apps..).
+Also its lightweight!
+7kb compared to the alternative of GUI applications that can exceed 100mb (like electron apps..).

 ## How it works